j-ulrich/docker_qt/README.md

-# Dockerfile: Ubuntu Focal, CMake, Qt 5.12
+# Dockerfile: Ubuntu Focal, Qt 5.12

 Dockerfile for creating images for building and automated testing of Qt 5 applications.